Ingenious Group Terms of Service and Supply

 Please read these terms and conditions carefully.
 Any purchase or use of our services implies that you have read and accepted our terms and conditions.

 The Client and the Ingenious GROUP shall evaluate progress under this agreement at the beginning of every quarter and take corrective action as may be required.

 MODIFICATION IN TERMS

 Any valid alteration to or variation of these Terms must be in writing and signed on behalf of each of the parties by duly authorised officers of the Company.

 A person who is not a party to the Contract shall not have any rights under or in connection with it.

 2. INGENIOUS GROUP APPOINTMENT

-This Agreement will start on the date which is written at the beginning of this Agreement and will continue until the date set out in the Schedule unless ended earlier.
+This Agreement will start and end on the date written in the Agreement and will continue until the end date set out in the Schedule unless it is ended earlier.

-The Order constitutes an offer by the Client to purchase the Services in accordance with these Terms.
+The Order constitutes an offer by the Client to purchase the Services under these Terms.
 The Client shall ensure that the terms of the Order and any relevant Specification are complete and accurate.

 The Order shall only be deemed to be accepted when the Company issues a written acceptance of the Order or when the Company has started to provide the Services having received the Order, whichever happens first, at which point the Contract shall come into existence.